SFDO-Community-Sprints/Nonprofit-Salesforce-How-To-Series/README.md

 -Hbrew

-## Annual Video Review Project - this is a great one for folks with distractions (ahem, homeschooling). ;p Watch a 2-3 minute video and follow along in Salesforce, taking notes on any changes needed.
+## Annual Video Review Project
+Watch a 2-3 minute video and follow along in Salesforce, taking notes on any changes needed.